Dentures – Falls Church, VA

-If you have one or more missing teeth, then you know the consequences go beyond just what you and everyone else sees when you smile—although this is no small concern.
-Tooth loss and the natural concerns about your appearance can have emotional and psychological repercussions.
+If you have one or more missing teeth, then you know the consequences go well beyond just what you and everyone else sees when you smile—although this is no small concern.
+Tooth loss and the natural concerns about your appearance can have large emotional and psychological repercussions.

-Falls Church, VA dentists Dr. Berrada and Dr. Glickman of Tysons Dental Esthetics offer different types of dentures as reliable tooth replacement options.
-With dentures, your smile will be complete, your oral health will be restored and your well being will be maintained.
+Dr. Berrada of Tysons Dental Esthetics offers different types of dentures in Falls Church, VA as reliable tooth replacement options.
+With dentures, your smile will be complete, your oral health will be restored, and your wellbeing will be maintained.

 If you are missing a tooth here and a couple of teeth there, then your dentist may recommend a partial denture.
 We can design either a removable partial or a fixed partial, which is also called a bridge.
 A removable partial consists of prosthetic teeth that are mounted on a metal framework.
 This prosthetic is held in place by clips or brackets that attach to the teeth adjacent to the gap in your smile.
 A bridge consists of prosthetic teeth that are linked to supporting dental crowns.
 These crowns are cemented over healthy teeth in order to secure the bridge in place.